 Using character sketches as a character profile template

-The character sketch is a pre-formatted document with a number of headers that you can use to create and flesh out your characters.
+The character sketch is a pre-formatted document with a number of headers that you can use to create and flesh out your characters, like a character worksheet.
 You start by entering a name at the top of the character sketch, then add any other information that is useful.
 The blue headings are just suggestive; you can type over them to create your own headings, or format character sketches any way you like.

 Character sketches may only contain a few elements to guide you in building your characters as you write, or you can write their entire backstory in these documents.
 You can refer to them as you work, going back and editing them, or updating them as you develop new information about your characters.

 Character sketches don't need synopses, and if you display the Inspector - click the Inspector button in the toolbar, or press Command-Option-I (Mac) / Alt+Shift+I (Win) - the Synopsis section at the top of the Inspector shows the character's name, and says Drag Image Here.
 If you have images for your characters - such as if you're inspired by real or historic people - you can drag their photos to the synopsis section.
 Some authors like to find photos that they feel resemble their characters, such as the actors they might see playing their roles.